What is Mesothelioma?

 When workers use products containing asbestos, they may be exposed to asbestos dust.
 Workers can breathe airborne asbestos fibers, which then become lodged in the lungs.
 These tiny fibers can work their way through the lungs and into the membrane surrounding the lungs.
 The asbestos fibers can irritate the mesothelium or peritoneum, eventually causing cancerous cells to develop.

 The particles can reach the smallest and most distant parts of the lungs.
 These fibers cannot be removed by coughing unless they attach to mucus in the air passages.
 They can also remain in the tissue around the chest or stomach cavity, where they cause inflammation and lead to mesothelioma.

 Asbestos particles can damage the lungs by forming scar tissue.
-Those who have been exposed to asbestos have a seven times greater risk for developing lung cancer than those who have not been exposed.
-The three causes of death for those with significant asbestos exposure are mesothelioma, lung cancer and lung scarring, referred to as asbestosis.
+Those who have been exposed to asbestos have a seven times greater risk of developing lung cancer than those who have not been exposed.
+The three causes of death for those with significant asbestos exposure are mesothelioma, lung cancer, and lung scarring (aka asbestosis).

 Michigan ranks as the 10th highest state in the country for asbestos exposure-related deaths.
 This unfortunate ranking is due in large part to the proud but imperfect history of Michigan’s Big Three manufacturers of the automotive industry.

 According to the Centers for Disease Control and Prevention, the chart below shows the number of Malignant Mesothelioma deaths per year for the United States.

 The National Cancer Institute (NCI) currently sponsors clinical trials that attempt to find new treatments and improve existing ones.
 If you want to participate, consult with your doctor and call 1-800-4CANCER.
 For more information, visit cancer.gov to locate news on clinical trials and a catalog of relevant publications.